Name: Privacy of Education Records Procedure

 - By email: College personnel will respond to questions sent from the North Hennepin email addresses and may respond using private educational data.
 Questions sent from other email addresses not stored in the student record system will be answered without the use of private educational data, unless the student does not have a college email address.
 In this situation, the official email address defined in this policy will be used.

-Upon written request, the College shall provide a student with access to his or her educational records.
-There is no charge for viewing the records even if the college is required to make a copy of the data in order to provide access.
+Upon written request, the College shall provide a student with access to their educational records.
+A student requesting a copy of their educational data may be assessed the cost according to current college fee rates.
 Responses to requests by students to review their educational records shall be within ten (10) business days.

 Upon request, the meaning of educational data shall be explained to the student by college personnel assigned to and designated by the appropriate office.